saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter.md

 ## Uploading your Flutter App to Sauce Labs

-You can now upload the built apps with our [REST API](/dev/api/storage/#upload-file-to-app-storage), or manually upload them to the preferred Data Center, see [Manually Uploading an App](/mobile-apps/live-testing/live-mobile-app-testing/#uploading-an-app) for instructions.
+You can now upload the built apps with our [REST API](/dev/api/storage/#upload-file-to-app-storage), or manually upload them to the preferred Data Center.
+See [Manually Uploading an App](/mobile-apps/live-testing/live-mobile-app-testing/#uploading-an-app) for more information.

 ## Configuring your Appium Capabilities